 Rm 237a (St Andrew’s Building, Eldon Street)

 Conversation Analysis: a tool to improve engagement of people with intellectual disabilities and prevent Disabling Communication Patterns

-Presenters: Deborah Chinn, Chris Walton and Thomas Doukas
+Presenters: Deborah Chinn, Chris Walton, Val Williams and Susan Buell

 A great deal of research on communication with people with intellectual disabilities focuses on their perceived communicative deficits.
 Alternatively, from time to time people with intellectual disabilities are asked to comment on how others (for instance medical staff or care workers) communicate with them.
 There are concerns voiced by people with intellectual disabilities (‘doctors use words we don’t understand’) and recommendations that are often vague and hard to implement (‘check the understanding of your patients with intellectual disabilities’).